urho3d/urho3d/Readme.txt

 Android build process
 ---------------------

 First build Urho3D for desktop OpenGL to make sure the GLSL shaders are generated.
+For Windows this requires forcing OpenGL mode from the root CMakeLists.txt.
 Then copy Bin/Data and Bin/CoreData directories to the Android/assets directory.
 Finally execute the following commands in the Android directory:

-android update project -p . (only needed on the first time) ndk-build ant debug (or ant release, but then you will have to sign the APK)
+- android update project -p . (only needed on the first time)

-The APK should now have been generated to the Android/bin directory, from where you can install it on a device or an emulator.
+- ndk-build
+- ant debug

 Note that ndk-build builds Urho3D twice, once without hardware floating point instructions, and once with them.
+After the commands finish successfully, the APK should have been generated to the Android/bin directory, from where it can be installed on a device or an emulator.

+For a release build, use the "ant release" command instead of "ant debug" and follow the Android SDK instructions on how to sign your APK properly.

+By default the Android package for Urho3D is com.googlecode.urho3d.
+For a real application you must replace this with your own package name.
+Unfortunately the name has to be replaced in several files:

+- Android/AndroidManifest.xml
+- Android/src/com/googlecode/urho3d/SDLActivity.java (rename directories also)
+- ThirdParty/SDL/include/SDL_config_android.h, look for the NATIVE_FUNCTION
+  macro

 History